CompuTec/computec-docs/docs/processforce/user-guide/costing-material-and-resources/distribution-and-cost-dimensions/item-distribution-and-cost-dimensions.md

 ## Introduction

-Currently Distribution Rules and Cost Centers can only be added to Items and added on the following ProcessForce master data forms and documents:
+In SAP Business One with ProcessForce, managing distribution and cost dimensions is critical for efficient resource allocation and accurate financial reporting.
+This document outlines the process for associating Distribution Rules and Cost Centers with key forms and documents, ensuring streamlined workflows and consistent data management.
+These dimensions can be assigned to items and carried forward across various master data forms and documents:Currently Distribution Rules and Cost Centers can only be added to Items and added on the following ProcessForce master data forms and documents:

 - Bill of Materials
 - Manufacturing Orders